Last Updated on July 17, 2024 by Hannah Stephenson

 I haven’t actually been here for a tasting, but my friends and I went to a Wade Bales bottomless bubbly event one Friday night and we had a great time.
 (Well, until certain people started hitting the floor…)

-If you want to come here for a tasting, you’re pretty spoilt for choice as they’ve got four different options available:
+If you want to come here for a tasting, you’re pretty spoilt for choice as they’ve got three different options available for R150 apiece.
+Or if you’re serious about wine, the Vin de Constance tasting offers three glasses for R1,000 – yowza.

 Klein Constantia is open 7 days a week from 10 am until 5 pm, with the last tastings at 4 pm.
-If you want to do a tasting, it’s best to book, especially during the summer.
-You can do so easily via the Klein Constantia website
+If you want to do a tasting, it’s best to book during the summer.
+You can do so easily via the Klein Constantia website.

 5. Silvermist

 Silvermist is now on the Constantia wine bus route.
-You can walk to Silvermist from the Constantia Nek bus stop, which is right outside La Parada restaurant in 5 minutes.
-You can also walk there from Beau Constantia in 10 minutes.
-It’s super easy!
+You can walk to the estate in 5 minutes from the Constantia Nek bus stop.
+It’s also just a 10-minute walk from Beau Constantia in 10 minutes.

 The Drumstruck Show